Skip to main content

 Income Growth

-Contractual rent escalations of 3% (CACI) and 4% (MANNA) provide a hedge against inflation and organic NOI growth throughout the hold period.
+Contractual rent escalations of 3% (CACI) and 4% (MANNA) are intended to support targeted organic NOI growth over the hold period, subject to tenants continuing to perform.

 05 · Tenant Spotlight